The Immortal Mind A Neurosurgeon’s Case for the Existence of the Soul

 Pre-Order The Immortal Mind

-The Immortal Mind will be released on June 3, 2025.
-Pre-order The Immortal Mind by May 31 and get these free downloadable extras:
+The Immortal Mind: A Neurosurgeon’s Case for the Existence of the Soul will be released on June 3, 2025.
+Pre-order by May 31 and get these free downloadable extras:

 • A pre-publication digital excerpt from The Immortal Mind